wagtail/wagtail/docs/getting_started/the_zen_of_wagtail.md

 ## Always wear the right hat.

-The key to using Wagtail effectively is to recognise that there are multiple roles involved in creating a website: the content author, site administrator, developer and designer.
+The key to using Wagtail effectively is to recognise that there are multiple roles involved in creating a website.
+Some of these roles:
+- Content author
+- Site administrator
+- Developer
+- Designer

 These may well be different people, but they don't have to be - if you're using Wagtail to build your personal blog, you'll probably find yourself hopping between those different roles.
 Either way, it's important to be aware of which of those hats you're wearing at any moment, and to use the right tools for that job.
 A content author or site administrator will do the bulk of their work through the Wagtail admin interface; a developer or designer will spend most of their time writing Python, HTML or CSS code.
 This is a good thing: Wagtail isn't designed to replace the job of programming.
 Maybe one day someone will come up with a drag-and-drop UI for building websites that's as powerful as writing code, but Wagtail is not that tool, and does not try to be.

 A common mistake is to push too much power and responsibility into the hands of the content author and site administrator - indeed, if those people are your clients, they'll probably be loudly clamouring for exactly that.
 The success of your site depends on your ability to say no. The real power of content management comes not from handing control over to CMS users, but from setting clear boundaries between the different roles.
 Amongst other things, this means not having editors doing design and layout within the content editing interface, and not having site administrators building complex interaction workflows that would be better achieved in code.